Lakshminarasimha Temple, Javagal: Architecture

 The temple stands on a platform (jagati), a feature common to many Hoysala temples.
 The platform, in addition to its visual appeal, is meant to provide devotees a path for circumambulation (pradakshinapatha) around the temple.
-It closely follows the outline of the temple, giving it a good elevated look.
+It closely follows the outline of the temple, giving it an elevated look.
 The tower over the central shrine and the vestibule are intact and highly decorative.
 Other standard features in a Hoysala temple are the large domed roof over the tower, which is also the largest sculptural piece in a Hoysala temple (called the "helmet" or amalaka) and whose shape usually follows that of the shrine (square or star shape); the kalasa on top of it (the decorative water-pot at the apex of the dome); and the Hoysala crest (emblem of the Hoysala warrior stabbing a lion) over the sukhanasi.
 Here the emblem and the kalasa are missing.
 The kalasa has been replaced during later times with a metallic pinnacle.